crypticwisdom/spark-tutorial-with-pyspark/1-spark-fundamentals/2-guide-to-spark.md

 `Where the driver lives after submitting job`
 - **Local Mode:** The driver and executors both live on your machine (so technically, it's also deployed locally).
 When `local[...]` is used.
 No cluster manager needed.
 - **Client Mode:** Driver runs locally or on the machine which run thee submit command; executors run on the cluster.
 Ideal for testing/debugging.
-- **Cluster Mode:** Driver runs within the cluster.
+- **Cluster Mode:** Driver runs within the cluster together with the executors.
 Suitable for production.

 ### 📅 Deployment Mode Table